rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 _Code correctness_, _reasoning about code_ are, arguably, the defining aspects of FP.  _Reasoning about code_ typically refers to some advanced use of the type system or formal methods.
 IMO "reasoning about code" should start with reasoning about errors and corner cases (like missing data).
 This is why the use of `Maybe` needs to be examined and questioned.
 In my experience this aspect of reasoning about code is often overlooked.

-Reasoning about errors is not easy.
-The type system can't help with errors that bypass it (e.g. `error :: String -> a`).
+Reasoning about errors is not easy:  The type system can't help with errors that bypass it (e.g. `error :: String -> a`).
 It can't help with exceptions which were intentionally suppressed into `Nothing` _(the focus of this post)_.
-And, there are other complexities.
+And, the list goes on...

 My points / pleas are:

 *  The ecosystem would be better off without offering convenience combinators that return `Maybe` if an equivalent returning `Either` exists